Look To This Day – The Poem

 Then came the comforting words of wisdom from my mother.
 She said, “Sure you can’t do Karate, but you can still live by the very philosophy that is the soul of Karate, that is, ‘live in this moment, have full concentration here‘.
 If you keep lingering over to the things you couldn’t achieve in the past, you will ruin the future.
 If you only keep dreaming about things you will have in the future without any action today, you will never reach there.
 Live in today, if you are satisfied today, these moments will be your history tomorrow.
 And it will be the base for your future.
 If not karate you can definitely learn something else.
 This something else will make you proud of yourself tomorrow”.

 Kālidāsa was a Classical Sanskrit writer, widely regarded as the greatest poet and dramatist in the Sanskrit language of India.
 His plays and poetry are primarily based on the Vedas, the Ramayana, the Mahabharata, and the Puranas.
 His surviving works consist of three plays, two epic poems, and two shorter poems.

 Much about his life is unknown, only what can be inferred from his poetry and plays.
 His works cannot be dated with precision, but they were most likely authored within the 4th–5th century CE.

 To read more about Kālidāsa, click here.

-This poem is a perfect word of wisdom for all the people.
+This poem is a perfect word of wisdom for all people.
 This tells you the importance of today.
-The fact that you are able to breathe, it gives you the list of possibilities, the buffet of the courses of action from which you can wisely choose the best one.
+The fact that you are able to breathe, gives you the list of possibilities, the buffet of the courses of action from which you can wisely choose the best one.